Episode 31 – 8 ways to improve your sixpack, I mean gut health!

 3. Avoid processed foods

-What about the other 5 ways of improve gut health?
+What are five other ways to get a healthy gut ?
 Check them out down below.

 4. Stay hydrated!